 Note: The male bee hummingbird is recognized as the smallest bird in the world; and with its lumpy, rounded appearance, can be, at first, misidentified as a bee.

-The bee hummingbirds is more readily observed in forest with substantial growth of lianas and epiphytes.
+The bee hummingbird is more readily observed in forest with substantial growth of lianas and epiphytes.
 They have a preference for the showy flowers of the solandria grandiflora—a chalice vine.
 It has been observed at Bermejas, La Boca, La Turba, Palpite, Soroa, Soplillar, Las Terrazas, and Vinales birding spots.

 Cuban Emerald (Chlorostilbon ricordii)